Please contact me directly for more information on pricing.

 This is true!
-My background is in Special Education and for over eleven years, I worked with middle and high school students in Long Island and the city.
+My background is in Special Education and for over 12 years, I worked with high school students in Long Island & the city.

 I learned how to shoot film photography when I was in high school because my brother in law Peter, who has been a catalyst for a lot of things I do, shot photography and I thought it was really cool!
 I thought about pursuing it in college, however, I really loved the energy and creativity that being in the classroom offered and so l decided to go into teaching and earn my undergraduate and masters degrees in education.
 The love of photography never went away though and what started off as something I was doing occasionally eventually turned into a full-time endeavor.

 While building up my studio, I worked two full time jobs for years while attending photography workshops and classes at night and shooting weddings and engagements on weekends and other events every other night I was free.
 Through years of shooting, I have met some amazing friends and mentors who continue to push me creatively everyday.

 I spend a lot of time trying to improve my craft, so a lot of my free time is spent trying to learn something new that I can give my clients to make their experience even more awesome!

 I also travel quite a bit and love being on a plane as often as I can.
 There is nothing like walking into a random restaurant in Europe and having no idea what you’re going to do for the rest of the day or swimming in the blue waters of Malta.
 This is my way to recharge and find new inspiration.